 In addition, always consult the owner’s manuals of the various systems and equipment on your boat for the manufacturer’s recommendations on winterizing and long term storage.

 Protecting your engine’s vital moving parts from corrosion and rust caused by freezing of trapped water or excessive condensation due to climatic changes is very important.
 Freezing water in the engine can cause extensive damage to the internal moving parts.
 Internal engine parts can also be affected by rust due to lack of proper lubrication.
-Replace the engine oil and filter, running the engine to drain out as much old oil as possible.

 In addition, it is important that you follow all the recommendations set by the engine manufacturer’s operation manual.